Where am I?

 Mathematics is the international language that bridges barriers and builds the skills necessary for so many disciplines.
 Mathematicians solve, imagine and create the equations and theories that help the world keep moving and changing.

 At Fontbonne, students can earn a Bachelor of Science degree in either mathematics for secondary education or applied mathematics.
 The first offers a balanced curriculum combining mathematical theory with practical application and classroom experience while preparing students for Missouri certification to teach high school mathematics.
-The second offers a sound foundation in both discrete and continuous mathematics as applied in business or the sciences, and you can choose to add tracks in psychology, graphic design, accounting, finance or food management to further personalize your studies.
+The second, an applied mathematics major, offers a sound foundation in both discrete and continuous mathematics with applications in any of the following areas: biology, chemistry, science, accounting, finance, business, psychology, graphic design, or food management.

-The curriculum for both programs creates sophisticated learners who can effectively analyze, solve and communicate.
-Whether you want to become a teacher, pursue graduate school or start an exciting career, the mathematics majors at Fontbonne set you on the right course.
+The curriculum for both programs creates sophisticated learners who can effectively analyze and solve problems and then effectively communicate solutions.
+Whether you want to become a teacher, pursue graduate school or embark on an exciting STEM-related career, these mathematics majors at Fontbonne set you on the right course.

 Our small class sizes, open door policy for students and easy access to resources help ensure that you get the most out of your time here.
 At Fontbonne, you work closely with talented faculty who serve as teachers and mentors.
 We infuse technology into our mathematics programs, giving students the edge they need for graduate school or the professional world.

 But the benefits don’t end there.
-You also have the opportunity to earn a dual degree in applied mathematics and engineering in just five years.
+You also have the opportunity to earn a dual degree in both applied mathematics and engineering in just five years.
 Fontbonne has agreements with the University of Missouri-Kansas City and Washington University in St. Louis that allow you to apply to the engineering school of your choice during your junior year.
-Students can earn a Bachelor of Science from Fontbonne and a bachelor’s in engineering from either University of Missouri-Kansas City or Washington University.
+Students can earn a Bachelor of Science from Fontbonne and a Bachelor of Science in engineering from either University of Missouri-Kansas City or Washington University.

 What Can I Do With My Degree?